LaHood Backs Off 'Stop Driving Toyotas' Remark

 Transportation Secretary Ray LaHood on Wednesday reversed his recommendation that millions of Toyota owners affected by a massive recall "stop driving" the autos.
 LaHood said he misspoke and that owners should take their vehicles to a dealership for repair of defective gas pedals.

 LaHood, speaking to a House Appropriations subcommittee on transportation, earlier had this advice for Toyota owners: "Stop driving it.
 Take it to a Toyota dealer because they believe they have a fix for it."

-LaHood's comments came on the same day officials in Japan and the U.S. announced wider probes into safety issues that involve the company's top-selling Prius hybrid.
+LaHood's comments came on the same day officials in Japan and the U.S. announced wider probes into safety issues that involve the 2010 edition of the company's top-selling Prius hybrid.

 LaHood accused the world's largest automaker of dragging its feet in its response to complaints about sticking accelerators, which resulted in a global recall of 4.6 million vehicles.
-The 2.3 million vehicles that were recalled in the U.S. had gas pedals that were made by CTS Corp. of Elkhart, Ind.
+The 2.3 million vehicles that were recalled in the U.S. had gas pedals that were made by CTS.

 Toyota announced earlier this week that it had a fix for the problem and that dealers would get repair kits this week.
 The repair involves installing a steel shim a couple of millimeters thick in the pedal assembly, behind the top of the gas pedal, to eliminate the excess friction between two pieces of the accelerator mechanism.

 Still, Toyota is facing growing criticism that it has not done enough to ensure the safety of its vehicles.
 In Japan, Toyota Vice President Shinichi Sasaki acknowledged that officials decided on the U.S. recall because of prodding from NHTSA.

 LaHood said the U.S. government is considering civil penalties against the company for not addressing safety concerns faster.